 Leaving University early

-Sometimes things don’t go to plan and you find yourself in a situation where you are thinking of leaving university or the decision has been made for you.
+Sometimes things don’t go to plan and you find yourself thinking of leaving university or the decision has been made for you.
+Here you'll find advice on things to think about, what to do next and how to get more help if you need it

 Although this can be an unsettling time it is important to focus on the positives of your time at Edinburgh and what the future holds.
 Finishing university early can be positive, especially if you have been struggling with your course or not enjoying the experience.